College Leadership & Governance

 Bisset also worked as dean of admissions and financial aid at Manhattan for four years, and prior to that, served as director of admissions at Assumption College in Massachusetts.

 Bisset earned a B.A. from Saint Anselm College in New Hampshire and an M.Ed. from the University of Massachusetts with a focus on educational administration, policy and planning.
-He is currently a Ph.D. candidate at Seton Hall University studying higher education leadership, management and policy.
+He holds a Ph.D in Higher Education Leadership, Management and Policy from Seton Hall University.

 Barbara Fabe is vice president of human resources, overseeing all employment and recruitment, compensation, benefits, employee and labor relations, training, affirmative action and performance appraisals for the College.
 She is a key player in promoting the mission of the College as a Lasallian institution to all faculty and staff.